 Community tree nurseries can provide a sustained source of low-cost trees to plant in public spaces within your community.
-There are currently four town-supported and volunteer-managed community tree nurseries in Vermont; South Burlington, Burlington, Montpelier, and Rutland.
+There are currently a number of town-supported and volunteer-managed community tree nurseries in Vermont; South Burlington, Burlington, Montpelier, Barre City, and Rutland City.
 The Intervale Conservation Nursery also grows larger numbers of native, bareroot trees for restoration projects around the state.

 Interested in exploring what it might take to start a community tree nursery?
 Below are a few examples of tree nurseries in other states that have been successful.
 You can also contact us to learn more about the existing community nurseries in Vermont.